nkeronkow/tolxanka/README.md

 Installation
 ------------

-1. `cd $GOPATH/src`
 2. `git clone https://github.com/nkeronkow/tolxanka.git`
-3. `cd tolxanka`
+3. `cd tolxanka/application`
 4. `go install`
-5. copy resulting binary along with the data folder to the same directory.
+5. Copy resulting binary from `$GOPATH/bin` along with the data directory into the same location with each other.
 6. Run the executable.

 Setting Up Administrative Roles